• Skip to primary navigation

 • Place mashed potatoes in a heat-safe bowl over a pot of water to reheat and keep warm on the stove.

 • Reheat the potatoes in a method you choose and keep hot on an electric warming tray or a heating pad covered with a pretty towel.
+This works great for holidays and parties, or family dinner.

 Notes